pybliometrics-dev/pybliometrics/docs/configuration.rst

     API Keys are sufficient for most users.
 If you have an InstToken, please enter the tokens pair now.
 Separate multiple tokens by a comma.
 The correspondig key's position should match the position of the token.If you don't have tokens, just press Enter: yyy

-The :ref:`function <doc-init>` accepts three parameters: A custom location `config_dir` (str or `pathlib.Path() <https://docs.python.org/3/library/pathlib.html>`_, a list of `keys`, and a list of `inst_tokens`.
+The :ref:`function <doc-init>` accepts three parameters: A custom location `config_path` (str or `pathlib.Path() <https://docs.python.org/3/library/pathlib.html>`_, a list of `keys`, and a list of `inst_tokens`.
 The order of the provided InstTokens must match that of the provided API Keys.
 This is relevant for users who build `pybliometrics` using CI or who work on a server where prompts aren't possible.

 Default location